s-ol/alive/docs/internals/extensions.md

   to the same value it already had.
 They are updated using `SigStream:set`.
 - `EvtStream`s transmit *momentary events*.
 They can transmit multiple events in a single tick. `EvtStream`s do not keep a value set on the last tick on the next tick.
-They are updated using `EvtStream:add`.
+They are updated using `EvtStream:set`.
 - `IOStream`s are like `EvtStream`s, but their `IOStream:poll` method is
   polled by the event loop at the start of every tick.
 This gives them a chance to effectively create changes 'out of thin air' and kickstart the execution